Is the Joovy Big Caboose Triple Stroller worth the $499.00 price tag?

 Moving in crowds and stores

 The tiered seating gives you a huge space advantage, width wise.
 Usually a double stroller is much wider than a standard one, but with the Joovy Big Caboose, you are still narrow and can squeeze through any standard door.
-This is also a great advantage in crowds, stores and in lines.
+This is nice in crowds, stores and in lines.

 The snack trays are ample and easy to clean, with beverage holders with good depth.
 Keeping them happy and entertained was so simple when they had an array of healthy snacks to nibble on – They were my children’s favorite feature.